notional-finance/contracts-v2/contracts/internal/settlement/_README.md

 ### Mapping on Roll Down

 As assets roll down from higher time chunks to lower time chunks, we must ensure that they can be mapped to an existing bit number.
-Since all the time granularities are factors of each other, we know that the dates in higher time granularities will be contained in lower granularities.
+Since all the time chunks are factors of each other, we know that the dates in higher time chunks will be contained in lower chunks.

 If `ac = bc mod mc` then `a = b mod m`, therefore all of these are equal: